QuentinRa/blog.quentinra.dev/operating-systems/networking/protocols/tools/impacket.md

 #### Dump hashes from backup

 Dump hashes from a backup of SAM and SYSTEM hashes.
+There are local credentials and domain cached credentials.

 ```shell!
 $ impacket-secretsdump -sam XXX -system YYY LOCAL